 Lasting Solutions To Dental Damage

 Have decay or trauma compromised the health or strength of one of your teeth?
 Do you have one or more gaps in your smile because of missing teeth?
-At Murphy Family Dentistry, we offer two effective solutions for helping patients reclaim their good health and wellbeing.
+At Murphy Family Implant and Cosmetic Dentistry, we offer two effective solutions for helping patients reclaim their good health and wellbeing.
 Dental crowns can protect and restore struggling dental structure, while bridges recreate whole teeth sturdily and beautifully.
 Both dental crowns and fixed bridges from our Murphy, TX dental team will be painstakingly personalized to recreate your smile.

 Is crown or a bridge right for you?
 Dr. Najari and Dr. Nguyen will help you answer that question during a free consultation.
 For patients who only need to strengthen an existing tooth, we may recommend treatment with a crown.
 If you're missing a tooth, we'll talk to you about the benefits of treatment with dental implants and bridges.
 You can learn more about both services below.

 Why Choose Murphy Family Implant and Cosmetic Dentistry for Dental Crowns & Bridges?

 A dental crown is a common restoration designed to help patients improve the strength and appearance of a tooth damaged by decay or injury.
 They can be made from a range of materials, including gold.
 The most natural-looking material for a crown is porcelain.
 When possible, we always try to provide our patients with a porcelain crown so that their smile’s natural appearance is preserved.
 Most crown procedures can be completed in as few as two visits to our Murphy dental office.